 Otherwise, pick the Wildhorn Outfitters Seaview 180 if your kid will go snorkeling with a GoPro camera s it has the mount integrated into the mask.
 Yet, even the Tribord Easybreath can be accessorized with a mount for an action camera so it does come down to your personal preference.

 Frequently Asked Questions

 Is a full face snorkel mask better?

 A second advantage is that you have a larger field of view.
-A traditional set of goggles will allow you to look straight out but on your sides you will have the skirt of the mask blocking your visibility.
-A full-face mask provides you with 180 degree visibility which can reduce the feeling of panic in children and adults.
+A traditional snorkeling mask will allow you to look straight out but on your sides, you will have the skirt of the snorkeling mask blocking your visibility.
+A full-face snorkeling mask provides you with 180-degree visibility which can reduce the feeling of panic in children and adults.

-The only downside is if you want to dive down.
-At that moment the larger volume of a full-face mask can produce a lot more upward buoyancy and make it harder to dive down.
+The only downside of these full-face snorkel masks is if you want to dive down.
+At that moment the larger volume of a full-face snorkeling mask can produce a lot more upward buoyancy and make it harder to dive down.

 How do you measure for a full face snorkel mask?

-Measuring for the right fit is very simple.
+Measuring for the right fit of a full-face snorkeling mask is very simple.
 You might need help from somebody or stand in front of a mirror to correctly do it.